jon-heard/obsidian-inline-scripts/README.md

 ***

 ## ADVANCED SHORTCUTS: Setup and shutdown scripts
 A shortcut-file can contain a "setup script".
 A setup script will run whenever the shortcut-file is loaded, including when switching notes while in "Developer mode".
 A setup script is defined as a shortcut with a specific Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.
+Also, if the setup script returns something evaluating to true, this shortcut-file's shortcuts will _not_ be added.

 A shortcut-file can contain a "shutdown script".
 A shutdown script will run when a shortcut-file is being disabled, either when it is removed from the shortcut-file list, or when __Text Expander JS__ is being disabled or uninstalled.
 A shutdown script is defined as a shortcut with a specific Test string of `^tejs shutdown$`.
 This feature is useful if your shortcut-file needs to clean-up when being disabled.